aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test-Explorer.md

 :::note Currently Supported Formats

-At the Moment, Katalon (.xml) and Selenium IDE (.side) are supported through this menu
+At the Moment, Katalon (.xml) and Selenium IDE (.side) are supported through this menu.
+Wring's custom .side files are supported as well.
+These can be created using the Wring Observer chrome extension.

 :::

 This is the add test modal.
+You can also add tests via your selenium/Cypress code, or the Wring Observer.

 ![Adding a Test](/img/Add-Test.png)

-This is where you specify run properties and fill in the required fields before adding a test to Wring.
-The run name is required and is one of the ways you can search for your test.
+This is where you can specify run properties and fill in details before adding a test to Wring.
+The run name is only required field and is a handy way to search for your test.
 You can also add a description to help you and others understand what is going on in each test.

-We support filter button which allows you to use all defined filter as buttons in Search header.
-If you click a button the filter in the search is added automatically and executes the search immediately.
+We support a filter button which allows you to use search easily across tests.
+If you click the filter button the search is performed immediately.
 You can search by `run name`, `date`, `description`...etc
-There is the posssibility to clear the filter data (`reset`) and also `reset all` to go back to all results.
+One can clear filter data (`reset`) and `reset all` to go back to all results.

 ![Filter](/img/Filter.png)

 In Overview, you can see `test status`*(passed/failed)*, `run time`, `test steps`, `failures`, `auto healed` and `time saved`.

-We also support videos for all our testcases, you can see it in the photo below.
+We also support videos for all our testcases, as you can see below.

 ![Filter](/img/overview.png)

-If you want to share your test with your colleague and he/she can be able to see all the edit/add steps, simulator and all variables,...
+If you want to share your test with your colleague and allow them to see the test, edit/add steps, run the simulator, and modify variables,...
 Yes, it's possible - Wring allows you to generate a shareable url.

 ![Filter](/img/share.png)